DakJaniels/FancyActionBarPlus/README.md

 #### Miscellaneous Options

+* Show Stack Counter (default: ON) - Show stack count for abilities that can have multiple stacks, or can stack multiple times.
 * Show Cast/Channel Times on Action Slots (default: ON) – If an ability has a cast or channel time, it will display that duration on the slot while the ability is being cast/channeled.
 Abilities must have a cast or channel time longer than 1 second for this timer to display.
 * Ignore Initial Trap Placement (default: OFF) - By default 'Trap' effects, such as Trap Beast and Scalding Rune display an initial timer and stack when placed, and switch to tracking the DOT when triggered.
 Toggle ON to only track the DOT.